csidirop/dfg-viewer/wiki.md

 Save the file (`Ctrl+S`), activate the mod and restart the server:

     phpenmod typo3
     service apache2 restart

+##### Eg. An other problem may be _PHP xdebug.max_nesting_level is low_.
+To fix it, edit the xdebug config inside the apache2 conf directory:

+    nano /etc/php/7.4/apache2/conf.d/20-xdebug.ini

+And add following line:

+    xdebug.max_nesting_level = 500

+Save the file (`Ctrl+S`) and restart apache2 service:

+    service apache2 restart

 Reload the page and follow the upcoming instructions.
 Btw: the DB User was set before to _typo3@localhost_ with PW _password_ !